NirmalMadhusoodanan/SampleTemplate-AMlab/impactexperiment/procedure.md

 3. Note the raster angle value and then click on NEXT Button at the bottom right corner to proceed. <br>
 <img src="images/isra-4.PNG"><br>

 4. Click on the extruder head to start printing.
 Printing will be completed layer by layer.
+Notice the raster angle.
 After printing is done, click NEXT Button.
 <img src="images/isra-5.PNG"><br>
 <img src="images/isra-6.PNG"><br>